Released in:

 Specifically, increasing it from T1 to T2 only increases the Electrical Damage boost from 18% to 30%.
 Nothing else.

-This means that the actual difference between Magnetic Flow at T1 and T2 is extremely tiny, to the point that, to be honest, it's not really worth upgrading it.
+This means that the actual difference between Magnetic Flow at T1 and T2 is extremely tiny, to the point that, to be honest, it's barely worth upgrading it.

-This patch did have a lot of cool new features and QoL improvements to the game, as I mentioned in my article on Longyan earlier this patch, so it is interesting that Fritia has two pretty glaringly obvious issues.
+This patch did have a lot of cool new features and QoL improvements to the game, as I mentioned in my article on Longyan earlier this patch, so it is interesting that Fritia has two pretty glaringly obvious issues as well as one subtle issue as well.

-Since every player gets Sparkdrive for free just from logging in, can get a T2 weapon fore free, and you can still preview Sparkdrive's premium outfit, in practice they're not really that much of an issue, although I am very surprised that such an issue happened to the newest operatives premium outfit, as it's pretty well known that most of the money that gacha games make in the West comes from premium outfit sales, so they're usually one of the most rigorously bug-tested things.
+Since every player gets Sparkdrive for free just from logging in, can get a T2 weapon for free, you can still preview Sparkdrive's premium outfit, and her Logistics set hadn't released yet, in practice they're not really that much of an issue, although I am very surprised that such an issue happened to the newest operatives premium outfit, as it's pretty well known that most of the money that gacha games make in the West comes from premium outfit sales, so they're usually one of the most rigorously bug-tested things.

 Sparkdrive deals Electric Skill damage.